cumav/simpleObject/README.md

 ### Simple object detection
-Simple wrapper to the openCV
+Simple wrapper to the openCV AI capabilities.
 #### Prerequisite

 This setup is only using opencv in python.
 So install opencv in python: